Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 **Task 7**

 - Ensure that the array which is being outputted consists of alternating values of the two arrays that are being inputted.

+### Exports

+- **For those using Javascript:** Make sure they export their functions correctly.
+Otherwise, the marking bot won't be able to access their functions.